answer2/Alternative/README.md

 # Alternative

-Dynamic java method hook framework on ART.
+- Dynamic java method hook framework on ART.
+- The principle of this framework is implemented through unsafe

 ## Why Alternative